 New Girl season 2 episode 8 “Parents”

 On to a slightly newer series, because New Girl is another show that just does Thanksgiving episodes right.
 Case and point – New Girl season 2 episode 8 titled “Parents”.

-Another one of staple Thanksgiving TV specials is Gossip Girl season 1 episode 9 titled “Blair Waldorf Must Pie”.
-And true to show’s nature this episode has drama, drama, drama.
+Another one of the staple Thanksgiving TV specials is Gossip Girl season 1 episode 9 titled “Blair Waldorf Must Pie”.
+And true to the show’s nature, this episode has drama, drama, drama.